salsita/redux-saga-rxjs/README.md

 ```

-The example above is something we could call long running transaction, in other words it some kind of logic group which spans more than single Action.
+The example above is something we could call long running transaction, in other words it's some kind of logic group which groups more than single Action.
 Long running transactions does not necessarily need to be Asynchronous, in this example the long running transaction is also asynchronous because those actions are not dispatched synchronously in sequence.

 ```javascript